EthanArbuckle/ios-rendering-docs/README.md

 #### 4.3. `BKSAnimationFenceHandle`: Ensuring Visual Cohesion

-`BKSAnimationFenceHandle` (often aliased as `FBSCAFenceHandle`) is a vital mechanism for synchronizing animations and rendering updates across different processes or even across different `CAContext`s within the same process.
+`BKSAnimationFenceHandle` (also seen as `FBSCAFenceHandle`) is a CoreAnimation/BackBoard mechanism for synchronizing rendering updates across processes or CAContexts so that complex transitions appear visually aligned.

-**Purpose:** When a complex UI transition involves multiple independent entities animating (e.g., an application animating its content while the system animates the window frame), fences ensure these animations appear visually coordinated.
+**Purpose:** When a complex UI transition involves multiple independent entities animating (e.g., an application animating its content while the system animates the window frame), fences ensure resulting frames are presented in the same display refresh, avoiding tearing or phase mismatches.

 **Mechanism:**

-1. A fence handle represents a reference to an underlying synchronization primitive managed by the system.
+1. A fence handle is a reference to a system-managed synchronization primitive.
-2. A `CAContext` can create a Mach port representing a new fence via `createFencePort`.
-This port is the "trigger" for the fence.
+2. A `CAContext` can create a new fence via `createFencePort`.
+On older iOS this returns a Mach port; on newer versions it may return an XPC-wrapped fence descriptor.
-3. This fence port (or a `BKSAnimationFenceHandle` wrapping it) can be associated with a `CATransaction` in one or more `CAContext`s using `setFencePort:`.
+3. The fence handle can be wrapped in a `BKSAnimationFenceHandle` and passed to other processes or subsystems.
-4. A `CATransaction` that has a fence set will *not* allow its changes to be fully committed and made visible by the Render Server until the corresponding fence is "signaled" or "cleared."

-##### 4.3.1.
-Fence Creation and Management
-A `CAContext` can create a Mach port representing a new fence via `createFencePort`.
-This port is the "trigger" for the fence and can be embedded in a `BKSAnimationFenceHandle`.
-When this fence port is associated with a `CATransaction` using `setFencePort:`, the transaction will not commit its changes to the Render Server until the fence is signaled or cleared.
+4. Associating the fence with a `CATransaction` (via `setFencePort:`) prevents the transaction’s commits from being displayed by the Render Server until the fence is signaled or released.

-##### 4.3.2. `UIWindow`'s Role in Fence Coordination
+**`UIWindow` Coordination:**
-`UIWindow` implements methods like `_synchronizeDrawingWithFence:preCommitHandler:` and `_synchronizeDrawingAcrossProcessesOverPort:`, applying fences to relevant `CAContext`s.
-This ensures that visual changes from different processes hit the screen in the same display refresh cycle, preventing tearing or visual disjointedness.
+`UIWindow` methods such as `_synchronizeDrawingWithFence:preCommitHandler:` and `_synchronizeDrawingAcrossProcessesOverPort:` attach these fences to its `CAContext` commits, ensuring that updates from multiple processes reach the screen in the same vsync cycle.

 ### 5. The Render Server, Compositing, and Display Hardware